pedrolacerda/algolia-demo/assignment/part2.md

 Thanks for your question.
 I'm glad you reached out about your onboarding, these concepts will be key for you to understanding how Algolia works and get the best out of it.

-I'll first start with the definition of `Indexing`, as it will be helpful to understand Records.
+I'll first start with the definition of `Indexing`, as it will be helpful to understand `Records`.
 An **index** is the place where the data used by a search engine is stored.
-And **index** is designed and optimized for search operations.
-For example, in an ecommerce website, the index would be a complete list of all products with a custom ranking.
+An **index** is designed and optimized for search operations.
+For example, in an e-commerce website, the index would be a complete list of all products with a custom ranking.
 Thus, `Indexing` is the process of adding data to an **index** where it can be searched later on.

 A **record** is an object you add to an **index** and want to search for.
 It can contain any number of attributes.
 An **index** can also contain any number of **records**.
 Here is an example of a record, formatted in JSON: